aptos-labs/move-by-examples/nft-marketplace/README.md

 ## Overview

-Anyone can mint new NFT, list NFT and buy NFT.
+Anyone can mint new NFT from Aptogotchi collection, list NFT and buy NFT.

 ## Aptos Specific Things